 It is very important that your oral hygiene is excellent, as cleaning your teeth is much more difficult with a brace in place.
 Brushing your teeth after every snack and meal throughout the day will reduce the risk of decay and gum disease.
 In addition, take longer time brushing your teeth in the morning and at night.
-Ask your Orthodontist which is the best type of toothbrush for cleaning braces.
+Ask the specialist which is the best type of toothbrush for cleaning braces.
 If you do not look after your teeth during your treatment, they can become permanently stained.

 Your braces will be removed, and your teeth will be cleaned and polished to remove any remaining cement.
-However, your teeth need to be held in position, whilst the surrounding gum and bone settles.
+However, your teeth need to be held in position, whilst the surrounding gum and bone settle.
 This period is called retention, and the appliance that holds the teeth in place are called retainers, which are either fixed or removable.
 Depending on the type of retainers, Impressions may need to be taken.
 You will then return a week later to collect your retainers.